aaron9000/F/README.md

 # F
 A collection of utilities for transforming data.
 F uses C# reflection.
 Because of this, do not use F for anything performance-sensitive.
 Inspiration taken from `ramda.js`.

-## Features
-- Declarative syntax
-- Encourages the use of lambdas and LINQ
-- Shallow immutability
-- Makes repetitive data transformations easier

 ## Add to Your Project
 Place `F.cs` in your Scripts folder.
 [Link to file](https://github.com/aaron9000/F/blob/master/Assets/F/F.cs)